 However, this shouldn’t discourage you from learning it; it is actually not much harder to understand Czech passively than, say, German, and it is also not much harder to make yourself understood, but mastering the language (being able to speak it fluently without a large number of grammatical mistakes) is very hard because Czech grammar is very complex.

 Throughout this article, I will use Czech as an example of characteristic features most Slavic languages share that make them hard to learn for speakers whose mother tongue is a non-Slavic language.

-All North Slavic languages (languages forming a dialectal continuum spreading from Czech and Polish to Russian, which are the ones most commonly studied by non-native speakers) use a complicated system of case endings for nouns.
+All North Slavic languages (languages forming a dialectal continuum spreading from Czech and Polish in the west to Russian in the east) use a complicated system of case endings for nouns.
 These endings define the grammatical function of the noun (which would be specified by a preposition in English).
 For example, in Czech, “a book” would be “kniha”, but “of a book” would be “knihy”, “to a book” would be “knize”, etc.

 That wouldn’t be so bad if all nouns were declined the same way.
-Unfortunately, there are more than 15 different patterns for Czech declension, each having seven forms for the singular and seven forms for the plural, i.e. there are over 200 noun forms to be learned overall (but, of course, always “only” 14 forms for a single noun, and some of the forms overlap in certain cases).
+Unfortunately, there are more than 15 different patterns (paradigms) for Czech declension, each having seven forms for the singular and seven forms for the plural (so you essentially have to remember 15 tables of 14 endings each; fortunately, there are some similarities among the patterns that make them easier to remember).
 These patterns are usually taught by giving an example word belonging to the given category; these are usually as follows: